Everything I Didn't Say: Appearances and live performances

-Reception

-Critics reviews
+Critical reception

 Evening Standards David Smyth praised Henderson's "still might voice" and "vulnerability" across the record, calling songs like "Brave" and "Cry On Me" anthems but remarked that the "mature pop sound" might not be "enough to carve out her own space in crowded territory" but regardless, "plenty of people will be rooting for her to succeed again".
 Writing for Riff Magazine, Domenic Strazzabosco gave the album a positive review, complimenting Henderson's vocals, saying "Everything I Didn't Say retains the strong vocal work that brought her to attention in the first place.
 But that's balanced with a more mature production style and lyrical outlook on what cards life can deal you".
 Strazzabosco also praised the songwriting, concluding that "Henderson taking her time to compose her second record, she effectively avoids a sophomore slump by putting her vocals at the forefront and reminding us why we first paid attention to her 10 years ago."

 Out Now Magazines writer Kelia said the album was "fantastic" and recaptured the relatability that "catapulted Henderson to fame at 18".
 GSGM also gave the album a positive review, praising Henderson's vocals throughout.
 Reviewer Emily Harris said "Henderson welcomes us with open arms vocally, her stunning vocal technique mesmerising us within seconds.
 Also, we immediately acknowledge that this will be a heart-pounding experience."